Department of Physics Courses

 This is the second half of a two-semester calculus-based introductory physics sequence for engineering and physics students.
 Two fifths of the course covers electricity, including electrostatics and electric fields, Gauss' law, electric potential, and simple circuits.
 Two fifths cover magnetism, including magnetic forces, magnetic fields, induction and electromagnetic radiation.
 One fifth of the course covers mechanical waves (including standing and traveling waves, superposition, and beats) and electromagnetic waves (including mode of propagation, speed, and other properties).
 This course has a co-requisite of 21-122.

 For students with a strong physics background who are interested in using calculus-based mechanics to learn about topics such as dark matter, particle physics, and quantum phenomena, Matter and Interactions I provides an excellent alternative to Physics for Science Students.
 This course places great emphasis on constructing and using physical models, with a special focus on computer modeling to solve problems.
 Throughout the course, both traditional analytics techniques and scientific computing will be used to solve mechanical problems going from planetary systems, spring-based systems and nuclear scattering.
 Topics covered include Newton's Laws, microscopic models of solids, energy, energy quantization, mass-energy equivalence, multi particle systems, collisions, angular momentum including quantized angular momentum, kinetic theory of gases and statistical mechanics.
-Students are encouraged to do an optional research project that will be presented at a departmental poster session at the end of the semester.
+Students conduct team research projects that will be presented at a departmental poster session at the end of the semester.
 This course has a co-requisite of 21-122.

 Prerequisite: 21-120